lbrn/lbrn-jekyll/summer-research/faq.markdown

 **Can I live off campus?**

-* Yes, you may live anywhere you would like; however, our program can only pay for housing within the proscribed East Campus Apartments for students working at LSU in Baton Rouge.
+* Yes, you may live anywhere you would like; however, our program can only pay for housing within the proscribed Campus Apartments for students working at LSU in Baton Rouge.

 * For students who currently live at home or already have an apartment, please stay there and we cannot reimburse rents.